SriPeru/AEM_Ng/README.md

-# Angular Implementation for AEM CMS
+# Angular POC for AEM CMS

 Base Angular Shoping cart application, this is a POC.
 Need to add Test & Target Code.